Minimax properties of Dirichlet kernel density estimators

-\begin{remark} \emph{Proposition~\ref{prop:2.1} was proved in dimension $d +1 = 2$ by \cite{MR2775207}.
-However, Theorem~1 in that paper mistakenly allowed for $p \in [1, 4)$ due to a small oversight near the end of the proof.
+\begin{rem} \emph{In dimension $d +1 = 2$, the statement of Proposition~\ref{prop:1} extends Theorem~1 of~\citet{MR2775207} from $[1,3) \times (0,2]$ to the set $\mathcal{A}_d$.
+In that paper, however, the range of $p$ was mistakenly claimed to be the interval $[1, 4)$ due to a slip near the end of the proof.
 Indeed, upon taking into account the integrability conditions